uber-go/cadence-client/README.md

 # Go framework for Cadence
 [Cadence](https://github.com/uber/cadence) is a distributed, scalable, durable, and highly available orchestration engine we developed at Uber Engineering to execute asynchronous long-running business logic in a scalable and resilient way.

-`cadence-client` is the framework for autoring workflows and activites.
+`cadence-client` is the framework for authoring workflows and activites.

 ## How to use